chaosraine/codge/src/site/notes/60-69 〰️ Dialann/60 Round-ups/Round-up 2023-W34.md

 # This Week

-An introduction to the system I've been using to organize all the different types of things in my life: [[60-69 〰️ Dialann/67 Website/My life in threads\|Threads.]]
+An introduction to the system I've been using to organize all the different types of things in my life: [[60-69 〰️ Dialann/66 Supplies & Strategies/My life in threads\|Threads.]]
-Plus a little bit of getting started [[Learning in Public\|Learning in Public]] when it comes to [[20-29 🌀 Draíocht/21 Divination/Lenormand Cards/Lenormand Cards\|Lenormand Cards]].
+Plus a little bit of getting started [[60-69 〰️ Dialann/68 Using Obsidian/Learning in Public\|Learning in Public]] when it comes to [[20-29 🌀 Draíocht/21 Divination/Lenormand Cards/Lenormand Cards\|Lenormand Cards]].
 ## Events
 - Coworking Thursday August 24 at 12:30 EDT [Join in on Discord](https://discord.com/events/619256988303622144/1144235838742474762)
 ## New this week